Dashinglyapp/dashingly-core/README.md

 ## Login

+Please register a user before this!
+Passwords must be at least 6 characters long.

 Send a GET request to `/api/v1/login` with `Content-Type` set to `application/json`.

 You will get something like this (some fields omitted):